 Policy Description CANCEL The job is canceled and the user is notified that the deadline could not be satisfied.
 HOLD The job has a batch hold placed on it indefinitely.
 The administrator can then decide what action to take.
-The job continually retries each iteration to meet its deadline; note that when used with QTTARGET the job's deadline continues to slide with relative time.
-RETRY IGNORE The job has its request ignored and is scheduled as normal.
+RETRY The job continually retries each iteration to meet its deadline; note that when used with QTTARGET the job's deadline continues to slide with relative time.
+IGNORE The job has its request ignored and is scheduled as normal.
+A Deadli ne scheduling may not function properly with per partition scheduling enabled.
+Check that

 Deadline scheduling may not function properly with per partition scheduling enabled.
-Check that PARALLOCATION POLICY is disabled to ensure DEADLINE POLICY will work correctly.
+Check that PARALLOCATIONPOLICY is disabled to ensure DEADLINEPOLICY will work correctly.

-- · QoS Facilities - Job Submission Eligible Start Time constraints
+- QoS Facilities - Job Submission Eligible Start Time constraints